forged in a furnace of ignorance, cynicism and hubris, bronwen is born in a storm of talent, purpose and grace.

 but at its end, i walked out knowing that when i returned, if the Judge did what i expected on monday that i would be finally LEGALLY be bronwen, wearing my hair and being empowered to enjoy my right to be a real Transgender Woman at work at last.

 the rain started on sunday the 22nd as i got ready for my weekly trip to visit my main Trans mentor, Alyce. i loved the desert this way… wild gusty winds, cold… filled with the hint of peril and the mystery of a whole Planet’s atmosphere… the sky painted in layers of enormous brooding silver and white grayness, high, up to the edge of the world, blue on blue beyond deep. drops smashing to the ground falling from all the way, way up there…

 i packed the red vinyl bag filled with the most promising and simultaneously obnoxiously designed camera equipment ever sold excited to finally start with the project that i expected to send me into a new world where i would find both myself and my relations and work and play together on transforming ourselves and each other… the project: The Outpost! the day’s objective, awaiting me at the end of the rainy road in Palm Springs, 60 miles away: The Outpost’s first technical trials to be conducted at last.

 dealing with the biggest storm of the season slowed my trip with flooded roads. my mind was burdened with resentments clogging my heart with guck… but i was elated and filled with purpose, a perfect prescription for a really good day. not even a snowstorm or a flash flood was going to stop me!

-birdy goes to the courthouse to file her papers to become bronwen, legal female, before beginning HRT… the journey underway at full sail, intrepid gendernaut launching herself into the magnificent unknown.
+birdy goes to the courthouse to file her papers to become bronwen two months before receiving her Court Order declaring her legally female, three months before beginning HRT… the journey underway at full sail, intrepid gendernaut launching herself into the magnificent unknown.